 Personal auto insurance

-Before you use your personal vehicle for food delivery, make sure you have proper coverage.
-If you’re at fault in an accident without the right amount of coverage, you will have to pay for the damages out of pocket.
+Before using your personal vehicle for food delivery, make sure you have the appropriate endorsements attached to your policy.
+If you’re at fault in an accident without the right amount of coverage, you might be on the hook for out of pocket damages.

 How much does delivery driver insurance cost?

+It varies.
 Adding rideshare coverage will increase your insurance rates by 15% to 20%.
 You could also get commercial auto coverage in addition to personal coverage.

 What about pizza delivery driver car insurance?

 Some policies will cover delivery travel if the job is part-time and the policy is coded to include business use.
 For instance, Progressive offers pizza delivery insurance — commercial vehicle insurance designed to protect you and your vehicle while working as a pizza or food delivery driver.
-Having some food delivery insurance may be required by your employer.

 Expert tips for teen delivery driver car insurance

 Parents should be cautious about allowing a child to use a family vehicle for food delivery insurance.
 Even with a commercial policy, the car owner can be looked to for compensation once damages exceed the policy limits.
-A parent may want to place the car in the child’s name on a separate policy.

 Resources & Methodology